webOS-ports/org.webosports.app.browser/README.md

 20. Further make the preferences actually do something in the app
 21. Make separate layouts for phones (portrait) and tablets (landscape) due to limited real estate in portrait mode, we want to reduce the number of buttons and find a solution for thos.
 22. Fix layout of address bar on TP.
 Anchoring seems off a bit sometimes.
+23. Add scroll bar and style it webOS-y.
+24. Clean up code and make separate QML files for components.

 ## Contributing